Hierarchy of percolation patterns in a kinetic replication model: Introduction

 To build up working algorithms for unfolding the hidden hierarchy of percolative patterns, we will study the replication model (a version of PCA) proposed in \cite{Chitov:2015}.
 The attractive feature of this model is that its active phase demonstrates evolution in the parametric space from quite distinguished antiferromagnetic-like pattern to a fully occupied lattice.
-This was suggestive \cite{Chitov:2015} for the search of a new phase (denoted as $D^+$ in Fig.~\ref{PDiag}) with the dipole percolating pattern within the active phase.
-In this paper we report six distinct percolating phases on the phase diagram of the model.
-The results demonstrate clearly the key role of both elements in the emergence of a percolating backbone: 1) local order of primary sites within a renormalized node; 2) the range of percolation admitted between locally ordered (that is active) nodes of the backbone.
+This was suggestive for the search of a new phase (denoted as $D^+$ in Fig.~\ref{PDiag}) with the dipole percolating pattern, found earlier in Ref.~\cite{Chitov:2015}.
+In this paper we report six percolating phases on the phase diagram of the model, see Fig.~\ref{PDiag}, and the hierarchical structure of the active phase, where more complicated percolating patterns emerge on the top of coexistent patterns of lesser complexity, see Fig.~\ref{OPs}.
+The results demonstrate clearly the key role of both elements in the emergence of a percolating pattern: 1) local order of primary sites within a renormalized node; 2) the range of percolation admitted between locally ordered (that is active) nodes of the backbone.